epccs/RPUno/readme.md

 [Makefile Madness](http://hackaday.com/2016/03/11/embed-with-elliot-march-makefile-madness/)

-That was sort of my turning point, I started to use Makefiles and plane C. C++ is C plus stuff to implements object-oriented programing.
+That was sort of my turning point, I started to use Makefiles and plane C. C++ is C plus stuff to implement object-oriented programing.
 Unfortunately, some of the OOP stuff uses the heap memory system, and that seems to have been my problem.
-To be sure the heap was clean I ended up porting the C++ things I wanted to C. I think OOP is fine on a Raspberry Pi, but without an operating system that at the very least handles an out of memory fault when the heap memory system and stack memory system collide I don't want my programing language to use the heap.
-C does not use the heap unless explicitly told to, while C++ uses (fragments) it in ways I am not interested in understanding.
+To keep the heap clean I ended up porting the C++ things I wanted to C. I think OOP is fine on a Raspberry Pi, but without an operating system that at the very least handles an out of memory fault when the heap memory system and stack memory system collide I don't want my programing language to use the heap.
+C does not use the heap unless explicitly told to, while C++ uses (and fragments the memory system) it in ways I am not interested in understanding.